SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Updated: November 18, 2023

-Free things to do in San Francisco in March include street fairs, festivals, and the monthly museum admission days.
-Other highlights include a visit to some of our free attractions and museums.
+Free things to do in San Francisco in March include street fairs, festivals, and admission-free days at some of our top museums.
+Other highlights include a visit to some of our free attractions.

 The biggest event this month is the annual Saint Patrick's Day Festival and Parade.
 You can also head out on walking tours, enjoy some of our colorful murals, and learn more about SF and the Bay Area at our museums.